Grenada citizenship

 $220,000+

-The holiday season lasts all year round, so there is always a demand for property, and rental prices do not fluctuate.
+The holiday season lasts all year round, so property demand always exists, and rental prices do not fluctuate.

 Investments in Grenada real estate, including fees